 Although hospitalizations for COVID have declined in parts of Tennessee, intensive care units remain dangerously full.
 These beds create backups in hospitals throughout the state.
 The critical access hospital in Bolivar normally has two or three patients at any one time.
 Right now, it has twelve patients.
 Half of these are COVID patients, and some of them are on ventilators or need to be transferred to another hospital.
 To alleviate this problem, hospitals have been using the rotating bed for COVID for at least a decade.

 Aside from reducing the number of healthcare workers involved, there are several additional improvements that could greatly improve workflow while limiting the risk of COVID exposure.
 Healthcare workers who manually position a patient in a bed require five to seven workers to do so.
-Two people are needed on each side of the bed, and more workers may be needed if the patient is wider.
+Two people are needed on each side of the mattress, and more workers may be needed if the patient is wider.
 In addition to the healthcare workers, an additional worker, usually a respiratory therapist, is needed to hold the head of the patient and manage their airway.

 The study examined the characteristics and outcomes of 11,721 COVID-19 patients.
 Adding a ventilator to the patient’s treatment made their mortality rate rise from 21.4% to a staggering seventy percent.
 Patients also cannot see their loved ones, and only relatives visit them in emergency situations.
 Health workers console patients and make sure they have their needs met.
 This study should encourage hospitals to implement this method.
 If you want to learn more about COVID, start by reading Choi’s article below.